xinjli/pytensor/README.md

-# pytensor: A Deep Learning framework with pure numpy
+# pytensor: A Deep Learning Framework with pure numpy

 pytensor is a deep learning framework implemented with pure numpy.